ttrahan/node-express/README.md

   * This will create a new Elastic Beanstalk application and environment for a sample Node.js application.

-1.  **Update the file `.elasticbeanstalk/config.yml` with the application, environment, and region you used in the previous step.**

 1.  **Sign up or log in to your Shippable account (www.shippable.com)**

 1.  **Enable the project for CI in Shippable**